junobuild/docs/docs/miscellaneous/memory.md

 For the reasons mentioned above, your users, as well as your dapp's bundle and assets (including JS, HTML, images, etc., everything you deploy to your satellite using `juno deploy`), are stored in the `heap` memory.

-In contrast, the the [analytics](../build/analytitcs.md) data is saved within stable memory.
+In contrast, the [analytics](../build/analytitcs.md) data is saved within stable memory.

 ## Summary